-Exhibition by Bojana Ginn, currently on view on Telfair Museum, curated by Harry Delorme.
-Interactive media implementation assistance by Supratim Pait, music by Brian Ginn.
+Exhibition by Bojana Ginn, currently on view on Telfair Museum’s Jepson Center, curated by Harry Delorme.

-Biometric Sublime is an evolving body of work that transforms human physiological data into immersive aesthetic experience.
 Drawing from my background as a physician and interdisciplinary artist, I translate heart rate, breath patterns, oxygen levels, and other biomarkers into moving image, sculpture, light, and sound.
+The invisible rhythms that sustain us become monumental, luminous, and contemplative.

 In this practice, science and spirituality are not opposites, but collaborators.
 The measurable becomes mystical.
 The quantifiable becomes poetic.